GISMentors/isprs-summer-school-2016/lesson4/lakeseries.rst

    lakes37_990.5@landa|51|None|7.17042749303603|0.00030517578125|21.1248779296875|...

 Data aggregation can be performed by :grasscmd:`t.rast.aggregate`.
-In example below will be data aggregared by 1 hour.
+In example below will be data aggregated by 1 hour.

 .. code-block:: bash

    t.rast.aggregate input=lakes37 output=lakes37_h basename=ag granularity=60 nproc=3

-The command generated a new space time dataset which can be used for subequent analysis like univarinte statistics:
+The command generated a new space time dataset which can be used for subsequent analysis like univariate statistics:

 .. code-block:: bash